Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Minimum mass Solar Nebula}

 We can use the observed masses and compositions of the planets to derive a {\em lower limit} to the amount of gas that must have been present when the planets formed.
 This is called the Minimum Mass Solar Nebula \cite{weidenschilling77}.
 The procedure is: \begin{itemize} \item[1.]
 Start from the known mass of heavy elements (say iron) in each planet, and augment this mass with enough hydrogen and helium to bring the mixture to Solar composition.
 This is a mild augmentation for Jupiter, but a lot more for the Earth. \item[2.]
-Then divide the Solar System into annuli, with one planet per annulus.
-Distribute the augmented mass for each planet uniformly across the annuli, to yield a characteristic gas surface density $\Sigma$ (units ${\rm g cm}^{-2}$) at the location of each planet. \end{itemize}
+Divide the Solar System into annuli, with one planet per annulus.
+Distribute the augmented mass for each planet uniformly across the annuli, to yield a characteristic gas surface density $\Sigma$ (units ${\rm g \ cm}^{-2}$) at the location of each planet. \end{itemize}

 The result is that between Venus and Neptune (and ignoring the asteroid belt) $\Sigma \propto r^{-3/2}$.
-To derive a precise normalization from such a hand-waving procedure is somewhat pointless, but if one needs a specific number the most common value used is that due to \citet{hayashi81},
+The precise normalization is mostly a matter of convention, but if one needs a specific number the most common value used is that due to \citet{hayashi81},

-Integrating this expression out to 30~AU the enclosed mass works out to be around 0.01~$M_\odot$, comparable to the ``typical" mass estimated for protoplanetary disks around other stars as inferred from mm observations of the dust.
+Integrating out to 30~AU the enclosed mass is around 0.01~$M_\odot$, which is in the same ball park as estimates of protoplanetary disk masses observed around other stars.

-As the name should remind you, this is a {\em minimum} mass.
-It is not an estimate of the disk mass at the time the Solar Nebula formed, nor is there any reason to believe that the $\Sigma \propto r^{-3/2}$ scaling represents the actual surface density profile for a protoplanetary disk.
-Most theoretical models of disks predict a significantly shallower slope more akin to $\Sigma \propto r^{-1}$ \citep{bell97}.
+As the name should remind you this is a {\em minimum} mass.
+It is not an estimate of the disk mass at the time the Sun formed, nor is the $\Sigma \propto r^{-3/2}$ scaling necessarily the actual surface density profile for a protoplanetary disk.
+Theoretical models of disks based on the $\alpha$-prescription predict a shallower slope more akin to $\Sigma \propto r^{-1}$ \citep{bell97}, while models based on first-principles calculations of disk angular momentum transport suggest a complex $\Sigma$ profile that is not well-described by a single power-law.
+Observations of protoplanetary disks around other stars do not directly probe the planet-forming region at a few~AU, although on larger scales (beyond 20~AU) sub-mm images are consistent with a median profile $\Sigma \propto r^{-0.9}$ \citep{andrews09}.